andreafalzetti/andreafalzetti.github.io/_posts/2016-10-31-serverlessconf-london-2016.markdown

 [![bot-architecture](/img/serverless-messenger-bot.png)](https://github.com/SC5/serverless-messenger-boilerplate)

 ## Serverless <i class="em em-zap"></i>
 It's not here to replace or pretend to be better than existing solutions, as any new technology it might be good for some and not appropriate for other cases, serverless is a way of simplifying software development.
 You focus on the actual business logic of your code and you forget about everything else.
-You write small microservicess that can be 1 or 2 lambda functions and you **use services**.
+You write small microservices that can be 1 or 2 lambda functions and you **use services**.
 I particularly liked this quote from one of the talks:

 > "Build Apps with Services not Servers" [@danilop](https://twitter.com/danilop)